ImperialCollegeLondon/RCDS-BigDataWithR/README.md

 I am particularly thankful to Dr. Katerina Michalickova, Dr. Chris Cooling, Dr. John W. Pinney, and Dr. Jay DesLauriers for their invaluable insights and advice.

 ## Feedback form

+Please use this link [https://ecri.short.gy/feedback-rcds ](https://ecri.short.gy/feedback-rcds) to give feedback about this workshop.
+Thank you very much for your input.